About fair trading enforcement and processes

-We may publicise an undertaking in the media.
+We may make information about an undertaking known in the media.

 Public warnings and naming

-Public warnings and naming are serious actions because they affect the viability and profitability of businesses.
+Public warnings and naming are serious actions because they affect the ability of a business to operate and make a profit.
 We will only do them in limited situations.

 Before we take either action, we must consider if we have: